pkgxdev/pkgx/README.md

 ### How do I use tea with editors like VSCode?

 We intend to make a VSCode extension that automatically fetches the environment for the active workspace.
-In the meantime add tools to your `PATH` as described in the above FAQ.
+In the meantime, add tools to your `PATH` as described in the above FAQ.

 ### What are these `^`, `~`, etc. symbols?